 This skillet Blackberry Crumble is loaded with juicy berries and topped with a sweet crunchy buttery topping.
 Serve it warm with a scoop of vanilla ice cream and enjoy any night of the week!

-When blackberries are in season it’s a great time to take advantage of this crumble recipe.
-If you’ve taken a trip to your local farmer’s market or the grocery store and are wondering what to do with those berries, this berry crumble is your answer.
+When fresh blackberries are in season it’s a great time to take advantage of this crumble recipe.
+If you’ve taken a trip to your local farmer’s market or the grocery store and are wondering what to do with those berries, this classic blackberry crumble is your answer.

 If blackberries aren’t your thing, you can sub out different fruits to suit your tastes – like strawberries, raspberries, or even apples.